-MATERIAL UNITED STATES FEDERAL INCOME TAX CONSIDERATIONS FOR NON-U.S. HOLDERS
+MATERIAL UNITED STATES FEDERAL INCOME TAX CONSIDERATIONS

-The following is a summary of the material U.S. federal income tax considerations relating to the purchase, ownership and disposition of our class A common stock for Non-U.S. Holders (as defined below).
+The following is a summary of the material U.S. federal income tax consequences of the purchase, ownership and disposition of our class A common stock.
 Except where noted, this summary deals only with class A common stock held as a capital asset.
-It does not describe all of the tax considerations that may be relevant to a holder in light of its particular circumstances or to a holder subject to special rules, such as:
+It does not describe all of the tax consequences that may be relevant to a holder in light of its particular circumstances or to a holder subject to special rules, such as:

 - a dealer in securities or currencies;

 - a financial institution;

 - a regulated investment company;

 - a real estate investment trust;

 - a tax-exempt organization;

-- · an insurance company;
+- an insurance company;

-- a person holding the class A common stock as part of a hedging, integrated, conversion or constructive sale transaction or straddle;
+- a person holding the debentures as part of a hedging, integrated, conversion or constructive sale transaction or straddle;

 - a trader in securities that has elected the mark-to-market method of accounting;

-- a person liable for alternative minimum tax;
+- a person liable for alternative minimum tax; or

-- a person who is an investor in a pass-through entity such as a partnership; or
+- a person who is an investor in a pass-through entity such as a partnership.

-- a United States expatriate.

 This summary is based on the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), final, temporary, and proposed Treasury Regulations, administrative pronouncements of the Internal Revenue Service ("IRS") and judicial decisions, all as of the date hereof.
-These authorities may be changed, possibly retroactively, so as to result in U.S. federal income tax consequences different from those summarized herein.
+Those authorities may be changed, possibly retroactively, so as to result in U.S. federal income tax consequences different from those summarized herein.
+Persons considering the purchase of our class A common stock should consult their tax advisors with respect to the application of the United States federal income tax laws to their particular situations as well as any tax consequences arising under the laws of any state, local or foreign taxing jurisdiction.